vyasenov/pycinc/README.md

 1. Re-sample observations with replacement within each group × time cell.
 2. Recompute the CiC estimator on each bootstrap sample.
-3. Use the empirical distribution of bootstrap estimates to form percentile or bias-corrected intervals.
+3. Use the empirical distribution of bootstrap estimates to form percentile intervals.

 This ensures robust inference for both point estimates and quantile treatment effects.